Rami Malek: 2015–present: Breakthrough and acclaim

 In December 2018, it was announced that Malek would produce and star in an eight-episode podcast called Blackout.
 Scott Conroy was the writer of the podcast, a thriller about a small-town radio DJ who must "fight to protect his family and community from a coordinated attack that destroys the power grid and upends modern civilization".
 The podcast debuted with two episodes on March 19, 2019, with six subsequent episodes premiering weekly.
 It won the 2020 Webby Award for Best Scripted Podcast (Fiction).
 Malek also voiced Chee-Chee the gorilla in Dolittle, starring Robert Downey Jr.; the film was produced in 2018 and released in January 2020.
 In May 2019, Malek joined the cast of the crime thriller The Little Things, opposite Denzel Washington and Jared Leto.
 The film was released on January 29, 2021.
 On April 25, 2019, Malek was cast as the main villain in the James Bond film No Time to Die; he plays the "supervillain" Lyutsifer Safin.
 Principal photography on the film began in April 2019 and wrapped that October.
 It had an initial release date of April 2020, but, due to COVID-19 related delays, was moved to October 2021.
 To support the release of the film, Malek hosted Saturday Night Live in October 2021.

 Malek was part of the all-star ensemble cast in David O. Russell's Amsterdam; the film was produced in early 2021 and released in October 2022.
 In December 2021, it was announced that Malek was joining the cast of Christopher Nolan's Oppenheimer.
 In it he portrayed physicist David L. Hill.
 The film was released on July 21, 2023.
+In 2025, he starred in the thriller film The Amateur, as well as starring as U.S. Army psychiatrist Douglas Kelley in the historical drama Nuremberg.

-In 2025, Malek starred in the thriller film The Amateur, as well as starring as U.S. Army psychiatrist Douglas Kelley in the historical drama Nuremberg.
+In 2026, Malek starred in Ira Sachs's The Man I Love, to which he received critical acclaim for his performance as Jimmy George, a gay actor facing AIDS in the late 80s.